gw-ospo/curioss-patterns/student-outreach-strategy.md

 Build a community on popular social media platforms to connect with and notify students about events, workshops, resources and programming.

-Instagram is a popular social media choice among students for interaction with organizations.
+Instagram is a popular social media choice amongst students for interaction with organizations.
 Increase engagement and reach a larger audience through Instagram posts, stories and by following student organizations.

 LinkedIn is another popular social media platform for students to connect with professionals and discover opportunities.
 Using a LinkedIn account to connect with other open source organizations or offices (while holding collaborative events) supports students to learn about professional opportunities in the open source world.